psychoinformatics-de/psychoinformatics-www/content/pages/software.rst

 (e.g. lab or consortium web-sites such as Human connectome; data sharing portals such as OpenFMRI and CRCNS) through a single convenient interface and integrated with your software package managers (such as APT in Debian).
-Although initially targeting neuroimaging and neuroscience data in general, it will not be limited by the domain and we would welcome a wide range of contributions.
+Although initially targeting neuroimaging and neuroscience data in general, it is not be limited by the domain and we welcome a wide range of contributions.

 .. raw:: html